Forensic Investigator Career Path

-18% of Jobtrees users moved to another job with this same title in their next career step.
+- 18% of Jobtrees users moved to another job with this same title in their next career step.
 The most common career steps after Forensic Investigator are Investigator, Detective and Special Agent.
-Investigator, the most common next career step, is a less experienced role which is common to see in career paths as titles aren't synonymous across companies (higher title doesn't always mean higher pay or larger scope) and not all job seekers are looking to increase their responsibility in their next career step.
 While Investigator is from the same job family, Investigator, there are other common opportunities outside this discipline that Jobtrees users are taking as shown by Detective, also being a common career path from Forensic Investigator.

 Interactive Career Path Tool – Plan the path to your next job